HappyRyan2/math-editor/notes/docs/live-rendering.md

 - **Words**: When inserting or deleting a component, you could end up splitting a word in two, or merging two words together.
 To make sure everything is still correct, call the method `MathComponentGroup.checkWordBreaks` around the affected region.
 - **Lines**: If your change involves adding or deleting a line break, you'll need to make sure that the lines are still correct.
 - **Rendered Cursors**
+- **Cursors**: If your change involves deleting a component, consider that the component might be the predecessor, container, selection start, or selection end of a cursor.
+In these cases, if the component is deleted, bugs will probably occur.
 - **Descendants**: If doing something to a CompositeMathComponent, also think about the descendants.
 (For example, when adding or removing a `CompositeMathComponent`, you'll also need to add or remove its descendants from the rendering map).